enormandeau/stacks_workflow/README.md

 ## TODO

-- Keep only unlinked SNPs using scaffolds and max_dist instead of only within loci

 - Look for shared patterns of missing data caused by the sequencing
   - `plink --vcf <INPUT_VCF> --cluster missing --out <OUTPUT_VCF> --mds-plot 4 --allow-extra-chr`
   - Create figure using strata file to color samples